Drug Interactions between Aspirin Low Strength and erythromycin

 - Transient Ischemic Attack

-- Erythromycin is a member of the drug class macrolides.
+- Erythromycin is in the drug class macrolides.

 - Bacterial Endocarditis Prevention